Hildebrand Law, P.C. mobile logo

 The Arizona Court of Appeals affirmed the judgment of the family court judge with the exception of the award of attorney’s fees to Wife which issue was remanded back to the trial court to consider the statutory factors to make an award of attorney fees in a divorce case.

 If you need information about judgment for stolen property during a marriage in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.